5 Questions Answered About The 3rd Democratic Debate

 And, as noted earlier, Sanders and Warren were left on their own to defend it, mostly from Biden, Klobuchar and Buttigieg.
 By the way, Medicare for All as an option, rather than replacement, is far more popular – 70% of Americans think it's a good idea.

---What about guns?
+What about guns?

 Klobuchar noted that everyone on the stage is in favor of an assault-style weapons ban.
 That is a remarkable thing considering just how controversial it is in public debate, but the latest NPR/PBS NewsHour/Marist poll found a ban fairly popular overall – 57% want Congress to pass it (but only a small minority of Republicans).

-4. Do Sanders and Warren maintain their nonaggression pact?
+4. Did Sanders and Warren maintain their nonaggression pact?

 Yes.
 Sanders and Warren did not go after each other, but notably Sanders was under fire from Biden and others, who used his professed democratic socialism as a foil to paint Sanders and his policies as extreme.